10 Law Internships for High School Students

 Location: Baltimore

-Application Deadline: TBA, based on past years could be in April.
+Application Deadline: Typically in April.

-Program Dates (subject to change): TBA, roughly late June to Mid August (7 weeks)
+Program Dates (subject to change): TBA, roughly late June to mid August (7 weeks)

 Eligibility: sophomore or junior year high school student attending a Baltimore City public high school